f1amy/docker-php-composer-node-npm/README.md

-Docker container with PHP, Composer, Node.js and NPM
+Docker image with PHP, Composer, Node.js and NPM
 ===

 Using php 7.3 cli, composer 1.8.5, node 12